bienvenudev/bienvenudev/README.md

 # 👋 Hi, I'm Bienvenu!

 ## 🚀 About Me
-I'm a software engineering student and web developer from Rwanda, and I'm **passionate about making accessible web experiences**.
+I'm a software engineering student and web developer, and I'm **passionate about making accessible web experiences**.
 My mission is to build inclusive digital solutions that work for everyone, regardless of their abilities.
 Through my focus on web accessibility (a11y), I strive to create applications that ensure equal access to technology.

 ## 🛠️ Tech Stack
 ```javascript